 1. PREPARE FOR YOUR DAY IN THE MORNING

-You know I am all about routines.
+Creating a daily routine helps both you and your family develop a sense of structure.
 In our home, we all have a morning, afternoon, and evening routine.
-It makes things run so much smoother when everyone knows what to expect.
 I do my best to get dressed everyday and fix my hair and makeup.
 Nothing fancy, but just enough so I am not embarrassed if I have to answer the door.
 Your routine may look very different from mine, but set a routine that you will follow every day.
 Wake up at the same time, go through the same motions and prepare well.
 Here’s a free routine chart printable for your kids.

 2. SET ASIDE TIME FOR HOUSEKEEPING AND CHORES